 The most common cause of an aneurysm is atherosclerosis, which is caused by fat deposits in the vessel wall from decades of high blood pressure, high cholesterol, and/or smoking.
 Atherosclerosis weakens the vessel wall and the wall begins to thin and balloon outward causing the aorta to increase in size.
 Aortic aneurysms are typically found in older patients and those with relatives with the same condition.

-Two of the most common symptoms of AAA are a deep, constant pain in the abdomen and pulsating feeling near navel.
+Two of the most common symptoms of AAA are a deep, constant pain in the abdomen and pulsating feeling near the navel.

 How does IR treat AAA?